Objectives of Lipase Test

 Quality Control of Lipase Test

-Staphylococcus aureus ATCC 25923, positive, clear zone around colony
+Staphylococcus aureus ATCC 25923, positive, clear zone around the colony

-Clostridium perfringens ATCC 12924, negative, absence of clear zone around colony
+Clostridium perfringens ATCC 12924, negative, absence of clear zone around the colony

-Clostridium sporogenes ATCC 11437, positive, clear zone around colony.
+Clostridium sporogenes ATCC 11437, positive, clear zone around the colony.